• Skip to primary navigation

 The first thing to know is that not all cucumbers are equal.
 Some varieties are naturally more bitter while others have almost no trace of bitterness.
 This is due to the amount of cucurbitacin they develop, the compound responsible for bitterness.

-American slicing cucumbers (the most common type at the grocery store) are usually the most bitter.
-On the opposite end of the spectrum, Persian cucumbers have little-to-no bitterness and a full cucumber flavor.
+American slicing cucumbers are the most common type at the grocery store and they usually taste the most bitter.
+On the opposite end of the spectrum, Persian cucumbers have little-to-no bitter flavors and a full cucumber flavor.

-• Lemon: almost no bitterness, if any (round and yellow, does not taste like a lemon)
+- Lemon cucumber: almost no bitterness, if any (they are round and yellow, and do not taste like lemons)

 Growing conditions